 pyenv install 3.9.16

-1. use_2to3 is invalid.
 Sometimes this occurs inexplicably.

 pip install -U setuptools